-In the event the Appellate Court finds that the Bureau has not waived it right to appellate review, this Court believes affirmance is still required as to the sole issue raised in the 1925(b) statement.
-In this statement, the Bureau raises one issue, that being: " . . . the Trial Court committed an error of law by affirming the decision of the Pennsylvania Liquor Control Board by finding that the bingo game offered by the [Legion] fell within the definition of bingo as set forth in §303 of the Bingo Law."
+In our review of that Concise Statement, this Court firmly believes affirmance is still proper as to the sole issue raised therein, that being: "... the Trial Court committed an error of law by affirming the decision of the Pennsylvania Liquor Control Board by finding that the bingo game offered by the [Legion] fell within the definition of bingo as set forth in §303 of the Bingo Law."

-In reviewing Appellant's Rule 1925 Statement, the Court believes that the issue of the definition of bingo raised therein has been fully and adequately addressed in its Memorandum Opinion3 of December 11, 2015.
+This Court suggests that the issue of the definition of bingo raised in the Concise Statement has been fully and adequately addressed in its Memorandum Opinion2 of December 11, 2015.
 Rather than repeating the reasons for our denial of Appellant's Petition, for the convenience of the Commonwealth Court and to evidence our compliance with Pa.
 R.A.P.
-1925(a), a copy of this Memorandum Opinion, is attached as an
+1925(a), a copy of this Memorandum Opinion is attached as an Appendix to this Opinion.